Basque Cheesecake (San Sebastian): creamy, easy, and lemon-scented

 FOR THE PREPARATION OF THE BASQUE SAN SEBASTIAN CHEESECAKE RECIPE

-• Then in the bowl of the stand mixer or in any bowl, I place the cheese with the sugar and operate at medium speed to create a velvety cream.
+• So, in the bowl of the stand mixer or any bowl, I put the cheese with the sugar and run at medium speed to create a velvety cream.

-• I add the eggs, the grated zest of an organic lemon, the vanilla extract and then operate the beaters again to mix the mixture.
+• I add the eggs, the grated zest of an organic lemon, the vanilla extract, and then run the beaters again to mix the mixture.

 • Then I pour the cream and mix for 2/3 minutes without whipping the ingredients.

-• Then all I have to do is sift the cornstarch and gently combine it with a marisa spatula into the mixture of the Spanish dessert.
+• Then all I have to do is sift the cornstarch and gently fold it with a spatula into the Spanish dessert mixture.

-• Before baking, I “tapped” the pan a couple of times to remove any air bubbles.
+• Before baking, I tapped the pan a couple of times to eliminate any air bubbles.

-• I bake the Basque cheesecake for about 50/60 minutes; check because mine had too soft a center after 50 minutes, so I left it for another 5/7 minutes in the oven.
+• I bake the Basque cheesecake for about 50/60 minutes; check because mine was too soft in the center after 50 minutes, so I left it for another 5/7 minutes in the oven.

-• I turn it off and after opening the oven, I let the dessert cool for 15/20 minutes.
-Now I take it out of the oven and let it cool before putting it in the fridge covered with plastic wrap where it must remain for at least 3/4 hours.
+• I turn off the oven and, after opening the oven, let the dessert cool for 15/20 minutes.
+Now I take it out of the oven and let it cool before putting it in the fridge covered with plastic wrap, where it must stay for at least 3/4 hours.

-• I tasted it without any addition, and I must say that the burnt San Sebastian cheesecake bewitched me!
+• I enjoyed it without any addition and I must say that the San Sebastian burnt cheesecake enchanted me!

 Bon appétit and happy cooking!
 Annalisa